nicolasavru/cl-checkers/README.md

 ## Details

-Searching is done using minimax with alpha-beta pruning and transposition tables are implemented to cache the results of position evaluations for each move.
+Searching is done using minimax with alpha-beta pruning.
 This code is *lightly* optimized.
-On average, 10-11 plys are searched in 1 second.
+On average, 8-11 plys are searched in 1 second, depending on whether there are kings on the board.

 Fair warning: the AI sucks at endgames.
 Especially two kings vs one kings endgames.
 It is smart enough to not lose, but not smart enough to win.
+However, it is sometimes kind enough to realize that it cannot win a two king vs one king endgame and may put itself out of its misery.

 The initial structure of the game was inspired by the Othello project in chapter 18 of Peter Norvig's Paradigms of Artificial Intelligence